-Taking a walk through the age old LBD fashion, something that was published in Vogue and then there was no looking back.
+Taking a walk through the age-old LBD fashion, something that was published in Vogue and then there was no looking back.

 Throughout the 1950’s and 1960’s, it achieved a social hit.
-1960’s gave it a bit of revival by shorting its hem line.
+1960’s gave it a bit of revival by shorting its hemline.

 The timeless fashion icon Audrey Hepburn was the first who showcased and fetched massive popularity for LBD, in her 1961’s movie ‘Breakfast at Tiffany’s’.
 She continues to be remembered even now for her elegant and beautiful looks she gave in the film.

-When it comes to give a styling gig, the very first thing is that you do not have to spend time to search accessories to wear with LBDs.
+When it comes to giving a styling gig, the very first thing is that you do not have to spend the time to search accessories to wear with LBDs.
 You can simply club with some studs or earrings and pretty footwear.
 Just get frilled, off shoulder, halter neck LBDs or whatever pattern you like!
 You can find numerous designs and patterns worth purchasing.

-LBDs never went out of fashion, they continue to evolve and recently similar designs were experimented with different colours from royal blue to glamorous red, elegant black and whites to sporty greens.
+LBDs never went out of fashion, they continue to evolve and recently similar designs were experimented with different colors from royal blue to glamorous red, elegant black and whites to sporty greens.
 Since 1920’s with all these variations and alterations the essence of LBDs still remains the same.